Nada-Nasser/Animal-Images-Classifier/README.md

 # Animal-Images-Classifier

-Python API can classify Base64 encoded image to determine if the animal in the image is wild animal or not.
+Python API can classify Base64 encoded images to determine if the animal in the image is a wild animal or not.

 ## :star: Main Features:

 * The API returns True if the animal in the image is not wild and returns false if the animal in the image is wild.
-* Using the generated public URL, an POST request can be sent that has a json body include the encoded image.
+* Using the generated public URL, a POST request can be sent that has a JSON body include the encoded image.
 * The API using an image recognition model, get the animal name from the image.
-* Using NLTK and the name recognised from the image, check if the animal in the image is a wild animal or not.
+* Using NLTK and the name recognized from the image, check if the animal in the image is a wild animal or not.

 ## :camera: Test Cases